holland01/assessment-image-library/README.md

 Initially, I was given an assessment which involved two challenge questions/ problems to complete.
 The time limit was 3 hours.
-Since it took me 3 hours to complete the first one alone, I chose to do the second one and provide a concrete implementation which is demonstratable
+Since it took me 3 hours to complete the first one alone, I chose to do the second one after, and provide a concrete implementation which is demonstratable.

 However, most of the code here has been written with other goals in mind: the image-library incorporated as desired by the assessment is contained